kimrs/AstroMedica/README.md

 ```
 [snippet source](https://github.com/kimrs/AstroMedica/blob/416804cff0cb0908779eaef4c9070df2a67a6beb/Backend/PatientController.cs#L36-L49)

-With this discovery, we have now assigned four different implicit meanings to null throughout the system:
+With this discovery, we have identified four different implicit meanings assigned to null throughout the system:
 * The server is offline
 * Deserialization fails
 * Server is still initializing